caminio/caminiojs/README.md

 * autoRest, a feature inspired by sailsjs, generating a complete rest api automatically for a model
 * keep control over middleware and policies through a highly adaptable middleware ecosystem
 * asset minification
-* themable GUI support.
-No need to start from scratch, just select the gears you want to use and start writing your own gear
+* themable GUI support (requires caminio-front) No need to start from scratch, just select the gears you want to use and start writing your own gear and embedd it in the GUI caminio provides.
-  * GUI is driven by knockoutjs/durandal, a great combination
+  * GUI is driven by knockoutjs/durandal, a great team!

 ## installation